 100 DIAMOND FLUSH - In Colorado Springs, it is Beau's turn to be knocked in the head.
 Confusion arises over a diamond necklace.
 Which one is real?
 Beau dances with the countess, then whistles the Maverick theme.
 A diamond flush is 5 cards, all diamonds.

-103 MAVERICK AT LAW - Bart and his fellow poker players continue undisturbed during a bank robbery and a shootout in the street.
+103 MAVERICK AT LAW - Bart and fellow poker players continue undisturbed during a bank robbery and a shootout in the street.
 Bart poses as an attorney with the firm of Maverick, Benson & Bluel.
-Money is at the center of so many of these episodes.
+Money is at the center of so many of these stories.
 Gage Clarke and Tol Avery are regulars.
 Pappyism: "Don't play with strangers.
 The friends you have are dangerous enough."

-104 RED DOG - At a cave site, Beau is suddenly surrounded by shady characters.
+104 RED DOG - At a cave site, Beau is surrounded by bad characters.
 The cast is the thing.
 Mike Road is Buckskin, and Lee Van Cleef rides in as Wolf.
-Van Cleef shot to fame in the spaghetti westerns of the late 1960s.
-He had a mean look.
+He looks mean!
 John Carradine plays the judge.
 Ed Robertson called Carradine one of the greatest actors ever known in the film industry.
-Sexy Sherry Jackson is "The Kid's" woman.
-Beau lets them think he is the outlaw known as Red Dog.
+Sexy Sherry Jackson is The Kid's woman.
+Beau lets them think he is an outlaw known as Red Dog.
 Pappyism: Some men are afraid of the dark, and some are afraid to leave it.

 105 THE DEADLY IMAGE - On his way to Cheyenne, Bart is mistaken for an outlaw with whom he is the spitting image.
 Cutie Dawn Wells as Caprice lives with her blind grandfather, Papa Rambeau.
-Bart and his "twin" meet face to face.
+Bart and his doppelganger meet face to face.

 109 BENEFIT OF DOUBT - Brent is accused of robbing the America Mail Company.
-The young Maverick clone is not convincing.
+The young Maverick is not convincing.

 114 THE GOLDEN FLEECING - Bart is rescued by Quakers when the riverboat he is playing poker on sinks.
 The Quakers have found gold and want Bart to help them develop a mine.
 Bart gets involved in the stock market and with an unethical investment banker.
 As usual, he turns the tables on the swindlers.
 Too rich for my blood!